Swimming Pool Blog

 Ultra modern and ultra sleek.
 Rod Fences use only vertical members without horizontal rails.
 They provide great visibility and are perfect for a secondary safety fence, to separate the pool from patio or backyard.

-For the most in privacy and protection, this pool fence uses standard T-111 plywood, nailed to 4x4 posts.
+For the most in privacy and protection, this pool fence uses standard and affordable T-111 plywood, nailed to 4x4 posts.
 Can be 6 or 7 ft tall, painted any color you wish.
 It can be a stark focal point, soften with plantings and evergreens.

 2. Make use of Different Materials